Fujifilm X-T3 vs Hasselblad X1D

-Both the X-T3 and the X1D are recent models that are part of the current product line-up.
-The X-T3 replaced the earlier Fujifilm X-T2, while the X1D does not have a direct predecessor.
+The X-T3 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the X1D has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X1D was succeeded by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Hasselblad websites.

 So how do things add up?
 Is the Fujifilm X-T3 better than the Hasselblad X1D or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better video: Provides higher definition movie capture (4K/60p vs 1080/25p).

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - More detailed viewfinder: Has higher resolution electronic viewfinder (3690k vs 2360k dots).

 - Larger screen: Has a bigger rear LCD (3.2" vs 3.0") for image review and settings control.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 920k dots).

 - More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.

 - Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/2000s) to freeze action.